Presentation of plant-based products under the RAJO Vegan brand.

-RAJO celebrates 25 years since its establishment.
+RAJO celebrates 25 years since its foundation.

 At the end of 2019, we started filling Acidko into a new and more environmentally friendly Tetra Top packaging.